Chertsey Abbey

-In the 9th century it was sacked by the Danes and refounded from Abingdon Abbey by King Edgar of England in 964.
+In the 9th century it was sacked by the Danes.
+In 870, when it was attacked, many monks were killed.
+The abbot then was Beocca and those slain were known as Saint Beocca, Saint Ethor, and the Martyrs of Chertsey.
+Their deaths were recorded by William of Malmesbury.
+The monastery was refounded from Abingdon Abbey by King Edgar of England in 964.
 In the eleventh century the monks engineered the Abbey River as an offshoot of the River Thames to supply power to the abbey's watermill.
 In the Late Middle Ages, the Abbey became famous as the burial place of King Henry VI (whose body was later transferred to St George's Chapel, Windsor).
 The abbey was dissolved by the commissioners of King Henry VIII in 1537, but the community moved to Bisham Abbey in Berkshire.

 Remnants

 The site was given to Sir William Fitzwilliam and now only slight traces remain amongst later buildings, although the abbey is remembered in many local names (for example: Abbey River, Monk's Walk, Abbey Fields).
 Some very fine medieval tiles from the abbey, some depicting the legend of Tristan and Iseult, may be seen in the British Museum.
 From the ruins of the abbey, individual letter tiles dating to the second half of the 13th century were recovered.
 They were assembled to form religious inscription texts on the floor and can be considered a forerunner of movable type printing.

 One of the Abbey's bells, cast by a Wokingham foundry circa 1380 and weighing just over half a ton, is still in use as the 5th of the ring of eight at St Peter's church, Chertsey, and is one of the oldest bells in current use in Surrey.

 A medieval stained glass panel with the abbey's coat of arms is displayed in the Burrell Collection near Glasgow, and the two crossed keys (of Saint Peter) from the arms are also in the official Banner of Arms of Surrey County Council.
 Some illuminated manuscripts from the abbey survive in various collections.
 The Chertsey Breviary, c.
 1300, is in the Bodleian Library in Oxford (Bodley Ms Lat. liturg. d.
 42).

 Chertsey Abbey is mentioned in William Shakespeare's Richard III, Act I, Scene 2, Line 27, where Lady Anne says, "Come now towards Chertsey with your holy load", referring to the body of Henry VI.

 The Worshipful Company of Haberdashers holds the advowson of St Peter's, Chertsey, nowadays.